 - c.
 The body will not be able to breath.

 - d.
 The body will not be able to produce new individual.

 - 10. The movement of particles from the region of higher concentration to the region of lower concentration is called

 - a. osmosis.

 - b. diffusion.

 - c. pressure.

 - d. expansion.

 11. The flowchart in Figure 1.5 represents the process of photosynthesis.
 Which activity occurs at Q?
-Light energy is absorbed by plants c.
-Carbon dioxide and water are used to make sugar.

 - a.
 Animals eat plants as food. - b.
 Plants release water into the soil.